lmg8/Itinerary-App/README.md

-* PATCH "'/api/itineraries/:id/comments''" - A route that updates itinerary comments
+* PATCH "'/api/itineraries/:id/comments''" - A route that updates itinerary comments.
+It expects a JSON that looks like this:

         {
-            "id": "userID"
+            "value": CommentsSchema
         }

-* DELETE "'/api/users/:id'" - A route that deletes a user.
+* PATCH "'/api/itineraries/:id/itineraries'''" - A route that updates itinerary comments.
 It expects a JSON that looks like this:

         {
-            "id": "userID"
+            "value": <A representation of the user id>
         }

+* DELETE "'/api/users/:id'" - A route that deletes a user.

 * DELETE "'/api/itineraries/:id'" - A route that deletes an itinerary.
-It expects a JSON that looks like this:

-        {
-            "id": "itineraryID"
-        }